nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [The Golden Kubernetes Tooling and Helpers list](https://docs.google.com/spreadsheets/d/1WPHt0gsb7adVzY3eviMK2W8LejV0I5m_Zpc8tMzl_2w)
 * [kubech (kubectl change)](https://github.com/aabouzaid/kubech) Set kubectl contexts/namespaces per shell/terminal to manage multi Kubernetes cluster at the same time.
 * [Kubecle](https://github.com/rydogs/kubecle) is a web ui running locally that provides useful information about your kubernetes clusters.
 It is an alternative to Kubernetes Dashboard.
 Because it runs locally, you can access any kubernetes clusters you have access to
+* [Permission Manager](https://github.com/sighupio/permission-manager) is a project that brings sanity to Kubernetes RBAC and Users management, Web UI FTW

 ## Demos
 * [kubernetesbyexample.com 🌟🌟🌟](http://kubernetesbyexample.com/)